sillsdev/asheninka/readme.markdown

 * When first starting a view/tool and there are no items, still shows the fields in the right pane.
 * When delete an item from CV Patterns, still shows one that should not be there.
 * The Spanish user interface probably has many errors in it.
 Any corrections are welcome.
-* In the Linux version, "Help menu item / Introduction to syllabification" causes the program to hang.